 Canola or vegetable oil for frying

-Step 1: Dry out the tortillas!
-Either place them separated on a baking sheet and leave them out overnight, or you can place them separated on a baking sheet and bake them for 5 minutes at 350 degrees.
-I always do the latter, since I rarely am that far ahead of myself.
+Step 1: Dry out the tortillas.
+Either place them separated on a baking sheet and leave them out for a few hours or overnight, or you can place them separated on a baking sheet and bake them for 5 minutes at 350 degrees.
 Once they have cooled, stack them and cut them into triangles (I cut them into sixths).

 Step 2: Heat oil in a large pot on the stovetop until the oil is at about 350 degrees.
 You will know it’s ready when a tortilla starts to sizzle when placed in the oil.
-Fry the tortillas in small batches until the edges just start to turn light brown.
-This should only take a minute or two, so watch carefully!
-Remove with a slotted spoon or tongs and transfer to a paper towel-lined plate.
+Fry the tortillas in small batches until the edges start to brown slightly (about a minute), then use a slotted spoon or tongs to flip the tortilla chips.
+Continue to fry for another 30 seconds or so until the chips are lightly browned.
+Each batch should only take a minute or two, so watch carefully!
+Remove with a slotted spoon or tongs and transfer to a paper towel-lined plate baking sheet.
 Immediately sprinkle with salt.
-Place another paper towel over the chips to layer the next batch.
-Continue frying the chips, laying them on a paper towel, and salting them until all the chips are good and fried.
+Continue this process with the rest of the tortilla chips.

 Step 3: Salsa time!
 Combine the tomatoes, onion, garlic, jalapeño, cilantro, and the juice of half a lime.
 Add some salt and pepper to taste.